digitalocean/marketplace-kubernetes/docs/LISTING-README-TEMPLATE.md

 [![YouTube Video](http://img.youtube.com/vi/UMfJNg_SVj0/0.jpg)](http://www.youtube.com/watch?v=UMfJNg_SVj0 "Image Title")

-_Repeat this section for each service in the application listing._
+_Repeat this section for each app in the application listing._

 ### Additional Resources
-_Provide links to blogs, tutorials, documentation, and YouTube videos the user can leverage to grow knowledge about the [service]._
+_Provide links to blogs, tutorials, documentation, and YouTube videos the user can leverage to grow knowledge about the [app]._

 _Provide resources the user can use to go beyond deploying and initial setup._